gusah1104/gusah1104.github.io/_projects/1_project.md

 ---
 layout: page
-title: Finetuning LLMs for academic chatbot
+title: Finetuning LLMs, academic chatbot
 description: Use DPO to finetune zephyr-7b.
 Also use Quantization and RAG to improve performance.
 img: assets/img/roberto_image.png
 importance: 1